INTO-CPS-Association/DTaaS/client/test/README.md

 ## env file

-You need to create a `test/.env` file where you will store the GitLab user credentials.
-These credentials will be used by playwright to simulate real user interactions during the E2E tests.
+You need to create a `test/.env` file where you will store the GitLab user credentials and application URL for the website.
+The credentials will be used by playwright to simulate real user interactions during the E2E tests.

 A template for `test/.env` is given here: